Violence erupts in India as lowest caste protests Supreme Court order

 Related

-Last week, news reports said a dalit man was hacked to death by upper caste villagers because he owned and rode a horse, long considered a status symbol in rural India.
-Dalit schoolchildren routinely complain of being mistreated in schools and colleges.
+Last week, news reports said a Dalit man was hacked to death by upper-caste villagers because he owned and rode a horse, long considered a status symbol in rural India.
+Dalit schoolchildren routinely complain of mistreatment in schools and colleges.